Slancerk/Analog-clock-with-Js/README.md

 ## Contributing
 Here is my first project,

-That I am contributing .....This is basically for learning purpose..
+.....This is basically for learning purpose..

 ## 🚀 About Me
 Hey up!
 I am souvik, this is my very first project with `HTML`,`CSS` and `Javascript`.

 I am very happy to say that , I was literally nothing just 1-2 months back but now as I am taking more and more knowledge, I can say that I am on the way to a Full stack developer..
 Thanks to those youtubers who made it possible...